What is Chronic Traumatic Encephalopathy?

-- If you do participate in risky activities, always use proper protective gear, and consistently follow safety rules and guidelines.
+- If you participate in risky activities, always use proper protective gear and consistently follow safety rules and guidelines.

-- If you receive a head injury, treat it properly according to the advice of medical professionals.
+- If you receive a head injury, treat it correctly according to the advice of medical professionals.
 Take precautions to avoid future head injuries after the first.

 Chronic Traumatic Encephalopathy Caregiver Tips

 If your loved one is suffering from symptoms consistent with CTE, you can help them function more effectively.
-You can also take steps to help yourself cope with the consequences of the disease, which become harder to deal with over time.
+You can also take steps to help yourself cope with the disease’s consequences, which become harder to deal with over time.

 - Learn all you can about the disease and its effects.
 Knowing what to expect as the disease progresses can help you to cope as symptoms worsen.